-To determine the fees that may be charged on your building or plumbing permit, review the Building Department fees outlined in Building and Plumbing Regulation Bylaw 1617.
+To determine the fees that may be charged on your building or plumbing permit, review the Building Department fees outlined in Schedule B of Building and Plumbing Regulation Bylaw 1617.

 Building Permit fees are calculated based on the value of construction declared by the applicant on the application form.

 As of January 9, 2020, Building Department fees paid by credit card are subject to a 2.2 per cent Credit Card Convenience fee as per Credit Card Payment Service Fee Bylaw No. 2259, 2019.

 Other acceptable methods of payment include debit card, cash, cheque, bank transfer or e-transfer.

 For more information on paying by bank transfer or e-transfer, visit the Payment Options page.

 Table 1 of Schedule B of Building and Plumbing Regulation Bylaw No. 1617 can be used to calculate a Building Permit fee based on the value of construction.